ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-variables.md

 This rule accepts a configuration object with two options:

 - `allowed`: Configure what kind of assignments are allowed.
-Some assignments are always allowed and some assignments are never allowed.
-The configurable assignments are described below.
+Some assignments are always allowed, others need to be allowed explicitly.
 - `kind`: Configure which kinds of variables are allowed.
 By default only `const` variables are allowed.